TilburgNetworkGroup/remulate/README.md

 ```
 ## Contributing
 Pull requests and bug reports are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Acknowledgement
+The development of this package was supported by a Vidi Grant (452-17-006) awarded by the Netherlands Organization for Scientific Research (NWO) Grant and an ERC Starting Grant  (758791).